-Considering the average scores obtained from the test (43.89 and 33.61, respectively), we can claim that if the manager chooses high-quality information disclosure in a strong internal controls environment and the shareholder imposes a low expected return, the average benefits of the manager will be higher compared to when the manager chooses low-quality information disclosure in the same environment and the shareholder imposes a high expected return.
+Considering the average scores obtained from the test (43.89 and 33.61, respectively), we can claim that if the manager chooses high-quality information disclosure in a strong internal controls environment.
+Suppose the shareholder imposes a low expected return.
+In that case, the manager's average benefits will be higher than when the manager chooses low-quality information disclosure in the same environment.
+The shareholder imposes a high expected return.
 Therefore, the answer to the fourth sub-question is also affirmative.